Choices for managing risk

 For the Food Act they are:

-Where food businesses make products that are covered under both Acts, they may be able to choose which risk management system they use.
+Where food businesses make products that are covered under both Acts, they may be able to operate under one risk management system registered across both Acts.

 However, whatever system they use, they will still have to comply with the requirements of both Acts that apply to them.

 For example, if a business produces cheese for the domestic market and chooses to operate under a food control plan (under the Food Act), they still need to make sure they are meeting the requirements of the Animal Products Act.
-The food control plan that they register with the Ministry for Primary Industries (MPI) or their local council will need to reflect all these requirements.
+The food control plan that they register will need to reflect all these requirements.

 Exporters of animal products